MagnusEschment/MiRI/README.md

 Flutter: https://flutter.dev/docs/get-started/install

 ### Hardware:
-MacOS based solution (preferred solution) : iPad with no further requirements Windows based solution: tablet or computer with no further requirements
+MacOS based solution (preferred solution) : iPad with no further requirements<br/>
+Windows based solution: tablet or computer with no further requirements

 Avoiding theft: Properly mounting hardware by using table-top mounted, wall-mounted, or floor-mounted kiosks with security fasteners (star screws and key locks).
 If a non-mounted table-top tablet or kiosk is used, theft can be eliminated by putting the devices in close proximity to staff – ideally on the same countertop where the paper sign-in sheet was previously located.